 Flagstaff is unlike any major city in Arizona.
-With its large pine trees, mountain views, rushing rivers, and volcanoes, it's a stark change from deserts.
-Come here if you like a more temperate climate, four seasons, and aren't afraid of of cooler temperatures.
+With its large pine trees, mountain views, rushing rivers, and volcanoes, it's a stark change from pancake-flat deserts.
+Come here if you like a more temperate climate, four seasons, and aren't afraid of cooler temperatures.

 If you are someone who likes to get out, be active, and explore, Flagstaff should be on your list of places to visit.
 The city and surrounding areas are full of things to do, so bring your hiking boots, mountain bikes, skis, and an adventurous spirit.
 Within a 15-minute drive of downtown, you can hike to the top of an extinct volcano or to the bottom of a canyon, go downhill skiing, visit ancient Native dwellings, and see petroglyphs.